bubong5480/SLS-6502-emulator/docs/log.md

 For prototype of the SLS6502
 CPU is a struct with fields as registers.
 Memory is a char pointer; an array.
 Main currently does the following: initializes space for memory and cpu, continually switch/case, case 0xEA -> the 'no op" case

+## DATE: Sun Oct 17, 2021

+### Notes

+Progress into 6502 program, discussion into the structure and organization of the CPU.
+Op codes and addressing mode implementation being started.
+Upon investigation of the manual and "cheat sheet," the introduction of addressing modes came up.
+Addressing modes are how and where the operation works.
+Further knowledge needs to be confirmed but this introduces more op codes because each addressing mode has its own op code.
+Flags were also introduced, plan is to make the status register a 8 bit integer, with masking as the mechanism to turn them on and off.

+### Progress

+LDA with the immediate and absolute addressing mode implemented in an addressing mode branch.
+Preliminary organization of op codes will stay switch cases at the moment.

+### Goals

+1. Someone still needs to print hello world in web assembly
+2. Question op codes and addressing modes with Appavoo
+3. Make some testing using binary images

 ### Goals